ddsnph/bioinformatics_Portfolio/bioinformatics-portfolio/README.md

 rm -rf work/ .nextflow/
 ```

-This will remove all intermediate files and logs, freeing up disk space.
+This will remove all intermediate files and logs, freeing up disk space.# Test workflow trigger